Staphylococcus argenteus

 Staphylococcus argenteus are gram-positive cocci from the genus Staphylococcus which have been isolated from blood culture of a 55-year-old Indigenous Australian female in 2006 in Darwin, Northern Territory, Australia.
 The species is close related to S. aureus and the differentiation is challenging.
+While it is hard to differentiate between S. aureus and S. argenteus, it can be done via multilocus sequence typing (MSLT).
+S. argenteus can cause infections in the blood stream, skin/soft tissue, bones and joints.
+The species has also been identified in cases of food poisoning.
 Staphylococcus argenteus is cytotoxic to human cells due to high expression of alpha-hemolysin.